featured image

 • bungalows

-However, VAT is charged at the standard rate (20%) on the rental of holiday accommodation.
+However, VAT is charged at the standard rate (20%) on holiday accommodation rentals.
 Examples of holiday accommodation include:

 • flats